 \textbf{1) Exterior cone condition.} For $\delta\in[0,\pi/2)$ and $R>0$, $\Omega$ is said to satisfy the exterior $(\delta,R)$-cone condition if for every $p\in\partial\Omega$, there exists a unit vector $e_p\in\bR^d$ such that

-when $\delta=0$, this condition is often called the exterior $R$-line segment condition.
+When $\delta=0$, this condition is often called the exterior $R$-line segment condition.
 An example of this condition is illustrated in Figure \ref{230212745}.
-Although our result applies to some unbounded domains, we focus here on bounded domains.
+Although our result is applicable to some unbounded domains, we restrict our attention here to bounded domains.